 Raising kids is an extremely difficult task.
 No parent in the world can claim to have perfected it.
 The same set of parents can have kids with extremely opposing characteristics.
 It is a concern that parents around the world share.
 How can they ensure that they are doing it right?

 Is there a right way at all?
 A lot about raising kids depends on the nature of interaction that exists between the parents and the kids.
 And this interaction can vary wildly between a father and a kid and a mother and a kid.

-- 1 Here are the mistakes dads make when raising kids and the required rectifications
+- 1 the mistakes dads make when raising kids, and the required certifications

 - 1.1 Stop worrying about showcasing your vulnerabilities